Cryotherapy Prostate Cancer Treatment in Sarasota, FL

 Urinary functions may be compromised within the first few hours following cryotherapy, in which case a catheter will be used to assist in the elimination of urine from the body until the patient is able to control urination on their own.

-Who Is a Candidate for Cryotherapy?
+Are You a Candidate for Cryotherapy?

 As mentioned above, most men who elect for cryotherapy have encountered prostate cancer before, or are within the very first stages of the disease.
 Other factors that can influence a person’s eligibility for cryotherapy include: